NdoleStudio/httpsms/README.md

 ```

 - Enable `Email/Password` sign-in in the [Firebase console](https://console.firebase.google.com/u/0/), open the **Authentication** section.
 On the Sign in method tab, enable the `Email/password` sign-in method and click `Save`.
+  - The firebase `email/password` sign-in method has [a bug](https://github.com/firebase/firebaseui-web/issues/1040) which prevents you from signing in.
+The work around right now is to [disable email enumeration protection](https://cloud.google.com/identity-platform/docs/admin/email-enumeration-protection#disable) on the firebase console.
 - Generate your firebase service account credentials by following the [steps here](https://firebase.google.com/docs/admin/setup#initialize_the_sdk_in_non-google_environments) and save the credentials in a file called `firebase-credentials.json` we will use this file to authenticate with the firebase admin SDK.
 - Generate your Android `google-services.json` file using [the instructions here](https://support.google.com/firebase/answer/7015592?hl=en#android&zippy=%2Cin-this-article) we will use it letter to configure the android app.